Something went wrong

 10.7M663,450

-With 507,486,888.761 gallons of number two heating oil delivered to Delaware houses last winter, the Delaware community looks to its 932 oil companies when temperatures dip.
+With 507,486,888.761 gallons of fuel oil delivered to Delaware homeowners last winter, the Delaware community relies on its 932 oil companies to keep their oil tanks full.
 Oil delivery can be summed up in two steps: First, an oil truck picks up oil at the nearest bulk fuel terminal (also known as a “rack”).
 In the case of Delaware, two of the closest terminals are Ergon in Newell, PA and Etmt in Blawnox, PA.
-Then, the truck delivers the oil to residences and companies throughout Delaware and the surrounding area.
+Then, the truck delivers the number two heating oil to residences and companies throughout Delaware and the surrounding region.